TEN STEPS TO PLANNING A FLAWLESS BACHELORETTE PARTY IN NASHVILLE

 Step 6.
 Activities

 Plan out a few activities in advance to ensure the girls are entertained.
 It's best to coordinate this well before the party to prevent last minute indecisiveness and disagreements.
 Consider planning day-time activities such as pedicures at a spa, shopping, a boudoir photo shoot or a scavenger hunt.
-Some activities should be reserved several weeks to months in advance, such as party bus or limo rentals, pole dancing lessons and the pedal tavern.
+Some activities should be reserved several weeks to months in advance, such as party bus or limo rental, pole dancing lessons and the pedal tavern.
 Try not to pack in too many activities in a short amount of time - you may need time to recover from a hangover or relax at the pool.

 Step 7.
 Dinner Reservations